Quantum Reverse Shannon Theorem: Simulation of quantum channels on arbitrary inputs

 \subsection{Converses and strong converses}

+In information theory, a ``converse'' is the statement of asymptotic resource optimality of a coding theorem (which is often called ``direct part'').
+A ``strong converse'' is a statement of the form that with too little resources the error parameter in any protocol approaches $1$ asymptotically.
+In channel simulations, the first and foremost resource is forward communication, but other resources of interest are the amount of entanglement and specifically the amount of entanglement spread.

-As with the classical reverse Shannon theorem, the existence of a coding theorem (this time for entanglement-assisted capacity~\cite{BSST01}) means that no better simulation is possible, at least not for i.i.d.~inputs.
-In fact, such matching coding theorems generally give us {\em strong} converses, implying that attempting to simulate a channel at a rate $\delta$ lower than necessary results in an error rate $\geq 1-\poly(n)\cdot 2^{-n\delta' / \log(n)}$.
-(The $\log(n)$ factor is due to our use of recycled shared randomness to symmetrize the inputs.
-We believe that it could be removed with a tighter analysis.)
+Here, we first show that as with the classical reverse Shannon theorem, the existence of a coding theorem (this time for entanglement-assisted capacity~\cite{BSST01}) means that no better simulation is possible.
+Indeed, such matching coding theorems generally give us {\em strong} converses, implying that attempting to simulate a channel at rate $C_E-\delta$ or lower results in an error $\geq 1-\exp(-n\delta')$ for some $\delta'>0$.
+At the same time, they give us strong converses for coding theorems, proving that attempting to code at a rate $C_E+\delta$ results in the probability of successful decoding being $\leq \exp(-n\delta')$, again for some $\delta'$ depending on $\delta$.
+Second, we use arguments from the theory of entanglement spread (cf. \secref{spread}) to show that our simulations for non-IID inputs do require either embezzling states, or -- if only maximally entangled states are available -- the use of extra communication (which may be forward or backward directed), to create entanglement spread.